 - Making employees feel valued, heard, and appreciated for all the work they do

 - Allowing flexible training and scheduling options to give employees a greater sense of control over their hectic schedules

-Like physical health issues, mental health issues among healthcare professionals must be prioritized and intentionally cared for.
+Like physical health issues, mental health issues must be prioritized and intentionally cared for.
 Not all of the above measures will be helpful to every employee, but each will go a long way toward helping create a more supportive environment for the mental health of all employees.

 Mental Health Matters

 Without proper care, depression, burnout, stress, and other common mental health issues among healthcare professionals can prevent health workers from providing quality care to their patients.
 Prioritizing their mental health care ensures they remain healthy and fit enough to do their jobs safely and effectively.